openstack-archive/tripleo-docs/deploy-guide/source/troubleshooting/troubleshooting-log-and-status-capture.rst

 Example: Download logs from all controllers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The required `server_name` option for the command can be a paritial name match for the overcloud nodes.
-This means `openstack overcloud support report colect controller` will match all the overcloud nodes that contain the word `controller`.
+The required `server_name` option for the command can be a partial name match for the overcloud nodes.
+This means `openstack overcloud support report collect controller` will match all the overcloud nodes that contain the word `controller`.
 To download the run the command and download them to a local directory, run the following command::